 That would mean that any given thread would need to go through the critical section only one-fifth as often, thus greatly reducing overhead.

-On the other hand, near the end of the run, this may result in some threads being idle while other threads still have a lot of work to do.
+On the other hand, near the end of the run, this may result in some threads being idle while other threads still have a lot of work to do-a load balance problem.